Rehannah/Memory-vs-Gender-Analysis-Game/README.md

 ### Case study/Problem:
 **Do females have better memory than males?**
-In a study it was found that women aged 45-55 years remember better than men of the same age range.
-It was also found that the average person’s short-term memory lasts 20-30 seconds and can remember 5-9 items in short term memory.
-These statistics were used to implement this program and test the accuracy of this claim.
+In a [study](https://www.sciencedaily.com/releases/2016/11/161109112447.htm) it was found that [women aged 45-55 years remember better than men of the same age range](https://www.medicalnewstoday.com/articles/313998).
+It was also found that [the average person’s short-term memory lasts 15-30 seconds and can remember 5-9 items in short term memory](https://www.simplypsychology.org/short-term-memory.html).
+These statistics were used to implement this program and test whether these claims can be replicated.

 <br/>

 ### Files in this project:
--	“highscores.txt” is the input/output data file listing the name, gender, number of words remembered and number of attempts by x number of users/players.
+-	**“highscores.txt”** is the input data file listing the name, gender, number of words remembered and number of attempts by x number of users/players terminated by "-1".
--	“words.txt” is a word list containing the words for the memory game, terminated by "END".
+-	**“words.txt”** is a word list containing the words for the memory game, terminated by "END".
+-	**“newhighscores.txt”** is the output data file containing all highscores for all players, including any new data and terminated by "-1".

 <br/>